John A. Gowan

 however, massive single particles must be created and

-IVBs of the weak force.
-Mass is introduced to the ideal
+massive IVBs of the weak force.
+Mass is introduced to the

-world via the Higgs mechanism (whatever that may be), and
+ideal world via the Higgs mechanism (whatever that may

-symmetry is broken by the weak force decays of the IVBs -
+be), and symmetry is broken by the weak force decays of

-for as we all know, nothing in the real world of massive
+the IVBs - for as we all know, nothing in the real world

 Although the IVBs as a group (the W+, W-, and Z) are their own antiparticles, virtual particle-antiparticle pairs of the alternative charge carriers (leptons, neutrinos, mesons) play a major role in facilitating weak force transformations among elementary particles.
 The large mass of the weak force IVBs essentially forms a bridge between the virtual particle-antiparticle pairs of the primordial dense metric and the "real" (temporal) particles of today, making the charges and particles of primordial "virtual reality" available for the transformation of contemporary "real" particles.
 The local gauge symmetry "current flow" is both ways: virtual particles transform real particles, and vice versa.
 One can imagine the IVBs as a sort of time machine or "worm hole" to the ambient conditions of the electroweak force-unification symmetric energy state during the "Big Bang" - a time when all such transformations were but the normal course of events, as specific particle identities were subsumed in the generic identities of the electroweak force unity state.
 Charge invariance and symmetry conservation is maintained and protected in these transformations by the large quantized masses of the IVBs.
 See various weak force papers cited in the Links section (below) for details of the weak force transformation mechanism.